Unpack, unwind, unforgettable Greymouth

 The Point Elizabeth trail begins on the other side of the river from Greymouth at the end of the Dommett Esplanade.
 This is a steep trail offering sweeping views of the Tasman Sea.
 The walk is a firm surface and follows the coast through native bush to a clifftop viewing platform.
 The walk is a known location for whale sightings.
 The walk begins at Rapahoe Beach, a safe swimming spot in summer.

-- Brunner Mine site where kids find out what it is like to work in an underground mine where shafts were located metres deep below the river bed.
+Kids get to find out what it is like to work in an underground mine where shafts were located metres deep below the river bed.

 TRAVELLING TO GREYMOUTH

 |Hokitika||37 km||30 mins|

 |Reefton||78 km||1 hr|

 The best way to arrive in Greymouth is the Tranzalpine train.
 You will need a vehicle to get around and about Greymouth.